lorige55/noter/README.md

 # noter

 Hi there!
 Thanks for checking out this repo!
 Noter is a Note-App specifically for Students.
 It's, as you can see, still in development.
 Therefor it has many bugs and lacks a lot of features.
-If (I don't know why) you'd want to try it out, just follow these steps:
+If (I don't know why) you'd want to try it out, just open https://noter.yeomid.com.
+However if you want host it for yourself or build your own features on top of my code, follow the following instructions.

-## Installation
+## Run local instance of Noter
 ### 1. Install required Software

 To be able to run Noter and host it for yourself, you need to make sure that you've installed [Node.js](https://nodejs.org/en) and [Git](https://git-scm.com/downloads)